Its-Just-Nans/bluehats.global/content/index.md

 ## The BlueHats Manifesto

-- Governments should contribute to Free Software.
+1. Governments should actively contribute to Free Software.
-- Digitisation of public services should go full Free Software.
+2. Digitisation of public services should prioritise Free Software.
-- Civil servants should be free to contribute to Free Software.
-- Civil servants should be free to use Free Software.
+3. Civil servants should be free to use Free Software.

 ## I'm part of BlueHats!